Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

-Sharp Adams inequality on entire space $\R^n$ was first proved by Ruf and Sani \cite{RufSani2013} for the case that $m$ is even and by Lam and Lu \cite{LamLu2012d} for the remaining case when $m$ is odd.
-Their results read as follows: Let $m$ be an integer less than $n$, for each $u\in W_0^{m,n/m}(\Omega)$ we denote
+Inspired by \eqref{eq:Li-Ruf}, the sharp Adams inequality on the entire space $\R^n$ are also known, first proved by Ruf and Sani \cite{RufSani2013} for the case that $m$ is even and then by Lam and Lu \cite{LamLu2012d} for the remaining case.
+Their results read as follows: Let $m$ be an integer less than $n$ and $\Omega \subseteq \R^n$, for each $u\in W_0^{m,n/m}(\Omega)$ we denote

 then there holds